 One of our attorneys tried a case recently where the defense lawyers in post-trial arguments claimed juror misconduct.
 These lawyers contended that although a voir dire question was asked in the present tense, the juror could not have possibly understood that the question was in the present tense because the question was presumably read quickly.
 The logic of the argument is that although the juror inadvertently answered the question honestly, she had malice in her heart because she must have understood the question in the present tense.
 Why?
 Because she could not possibly have understood the question posed “in an instant during voir dire.”
-In other words, the defense attorneys claimed that while she told the truth, she must have meant to lie.
+The defense attorneys claimed that while she told the truth, she must have meant to lie.

-O. J. Simpson’s trial brought to the forefront the issue of juror misconduct.
+They do.
+O. J. Simpson’s trial brought to the forefront juror misconduct.
 Incredibly, ten jurors were dismissed from that trial.
-While certainly that trial was an exception on almost every single level, a study done in 1991 found that 24.7% of jurors in a study disclosed during post-trial interviews that they or their family members had been victims of crime concealed that information during voir dire.
-Jurors fail to tell the truth for a variety of reasons.
+While that trial was an exception on almost every single level, a study done in 1991 found that 24.7% of jurors in a study disclosed during post-trial interviews that they or their family members had been victims of crime concealed that information during voir dire.
+Jurors cannot tell the truth for a variety of reasons.
 Some questions appear too trivial for a complete response.
-Some jurors are simply intimidated by the process and are too uncomfortable to offer the full truth, particularly if it might cause them public embarrassment, as in the case of the juror in the Florida malpractice case in this post.
+Some jurors are simply intimidated by the process and are too uncomfortable to offer the full truth, particularly if it might cause them public embarrassment, as in the juror’s case in the Florida malpractice case in this post.

-It seems to me this rule is designed to prevent the exact abuses in which the medical malpractice lawyers are engaging in this Florida case, harassing jurors by asking them to testify as to their own alleged misconduct.
+It seems to me that this rule is designed to prevent the exact abuses in which the medical malpractice lawyers are engaging in this Florida case, harassing jurors by asking them to testify as to their own alleged misconduct.